 Hydrologic engineering inputs are required for eight flood frequency events to adequately define the stage-probability function of the stream within HEC-FDA.
 Peckman River hydrology and hydraulics were developed for the 50 percent (2-year), 20 percent (5-year), 10 percent (10-year), 4 percent (25-year), 2 percent (50-year), 1 percent (100-year), 0.4 percent (250-year) and 0.2 percent (500-year) flood events for both existing and future conditions.
 Stream flows were developed with a Hydrologic Engineering Center, Hydrologic Modeling System (HEC-HMS) hydrologic model of the basin.
 Water surface profiles that were developed with a Hydrologic Engineering Center, River Analysis System (HEC-RAS) model of the study area.
 The water surface profiles include estimated stream discharges/flows from watershed runoff and water surface elevations for each of the eight flood events along with stream invert stages at each modeled cross-section.
-Uncertainties in the discharge-exceedance probability functions were computed within HEC-FDA using graphical exceedance probabilities and equivalent record lengths of 10 years.
-The hydraulic stage-discharge uncertainties were estimated with standard deviations of error ranging from 0.18' to 0.50', and averaging 0.37'.
+During TSP optimization HEC-RAS modeling was made with unsteady flow, with both 1-dimensional and 2-dimensional (2D) model areas.
+Joint probability analysis was performed to incorporate backwater effects of the Passaic River (see appendices C1 and C2.)
+Stage-frequency data was therefore used in the HEC-FDA model instead of stage-discharge data.
+Water surface profiles for both present and future conditions were provided and applied in HEC-FDA modeling.
+Ten year equivalent record lengths were used as the HEC-FDA model uncertainty inputs for the stage-frequency data.